-The Self Assessment is the dirty laundry of the business world – you know it needs doing, but you put it off again and again, hoping that somehow it’ll do itself.
-Eventually January rolls around and you realise there’s no avoiding it any more.
+The Self Assessment is the dirty laundry of the business world – you know it needs doing by the end of January, but you put it off again and again, hoping that somehow it’ll do itself.
+Suddenly Christmas has come to pass and you realise there’s no avoiding it any more.

-You’re not the only one procrastinating – in January 2014 2.8 million people (over a quarter of those due to file) completed their return in the final four days before January 31st.
-Predictably, deadline day is historically the busiest single day for filing.
-Over 5% of total returns due – 569,847 – were filed in the final 24 hours this year.
-Some 710,000 people still missed the filing deadline in 2014 though, and in the last six years HMRC has raked in over £70 million in fines from those filing late.
+You’re not the only one procrastinating – in January 2018, 2.6 million people (nearly a quarter of those due to file) had still not filed their return by the 29th January, leaving them just two days to beat the January 31st deadline.
+It should come as no surprise that, historically, deadline day is the busiest single day for filing.
+Over 6% of total returns due (758,707) were filed in the final 24 hours this year – some 745,588 people still missed the filing deadline in 2018, though, and every year HMRC rakes in millions in fines from those filing late.

 HMRC have a torrid history of flaky service during Self Assessment season.
-In 2012 the deadline was extended after call centre staff went out on strike on January 31st, and this year certain groups of filers were given a two week extension.
-HMRC has also faced stability issues with its Online Services, the website used to complete Self Assessments online.
-At its peak HMRC Online Services processes around 12 returns per second.
+In 2012 the deadline was extended after call centre staff went on strike on January 31st, and in 2014 certain groups of filers were given a two-week extension.
+HMRC has also faced stability issues with its Online Services – the website used to complete Self Assessments online.
+At its peak, HMRC Online Services processes around 12 returns per second.

 Although you may choose to file your Self Assessment early, your tax bill still isn’t actually due until January 31st.
-So if you file in July you’ll have a full six months to budget for any tax you owe.
+If you file in July, then, you’ll have a full six months to budget for any tax you owe.
 Conversely, if you file in January but find you don’t have enough money to actually pay your taxes, you’ll be in line for one of HMRC’s famous on-the-spot £100 fines.
+Ouch.

-A survey last year found that one in five micro-business owners were anxious about completing their Self Assessment – with one in twenty admitting they were “terrified”.
+A recent survey we carried our for our Crunch: Safety in Numbers report found that over 50% of small businesses were stressed about Self Assessment.
 With the number of self-employed workers in the UK growing faster than ever, more and more people are facing their first ever filing – in fact the number of people required to file has increased by over 1 million in just the last four years.

 Filing early will mean you can avoid the mid-January dread felt by many freelancers and contractors, and enjoy a well-earned worry-free rest over the festive period.
 HMRC even used this angle in its most recent advertising push, promising taxpayers they would “find inner peace” by filing on time.